 - Commitment to implementing all components of the program (assessment, education, wellness initiatives and measurement) in collaboration with the Project Healthy Schools wellness coordinator.
-They're also selected based on their commitment to sustain all components in subsequent school years - Active administrative engagement throughout the application and implementation process - Identification of one or two staff members to act as wellness champions who possess a willingness and commitment to lead the students, staff and community in creating a healthy school environment - Identification of a health, physical education or core academic class during the school day (minimum of a 45-minute period) where the 10 Project Healthy Schools lessons will be taught to all fifth, sixth or seventh grade students.
-In addition, each school must select one or more teachers who will be trained by a PHS wellness coordinator to deliver the lessons - Identification of a class and teacher at each grade level where the 20 social and emotional learning lessons will be taught.
-Each teacher implementing the SEL lessons will receive training prior to teaching the lessons - Access for students to internet-based technology to support completion of online questionnaires and surveys (This is desired, but not required.) - Demonstration of need within a school district, school readiness and available funding
+They're also selected based on their commitment to sustain all components in subsequent school years - Active administrative engagement throughout the application and implementation process - Identification of one or two staff members to act as wellness champions who possess a willingness and commitment to lead the students, staff and community in creating a healthy school environment - Commitment to forming a school wellness team that will meet a minimum of four times during the first year of the program. - Identification of a health, physical education or core academic class during the school day (minimum of a 45-minute period) where the 10 Project Healthy Schools lessons will be taught to all fifth, sixth or seventh grade students.
+In addition, each school must select one or more teachers who will be trained by a PHS wellness coordinator to deliver the lessons - Identification of a class and teacher at each grade level where the social emotional health lessons will be taught.
+Each teacher implementing the lessons will receive training prior to teaching the lessons - Access for students to internet-based technology to support completion of online questionnaires and surveys (This is desired, but not required.) - Demonstration of need within a school district, school readiness and available funding